JTCyberTech/Cybersecurity-Home-Labs/Tryhackme/Course Learning/Network Fundamentals/What is Networking.md

 For a network to work smoothly, devices need to have names and unique identifiers, just like people.
 It's important to know who you're communicating with on the network, so names and identifiers help with that, much like how humans have `names` and `fingerprints` for identification.

 People can change their names, but they can't change their fingerprints.
-Similarly, devices have two ways to identify themselves: an `IP address` and a `MAC address, which is like a serial number`.
+Similarly, devices have two ways to identify themselves: an `IP address` and a `MAC address`, which is like a `serial number`.
 Just like our fingerprints, these identifiers help distinguish each device and maintain its unique identity.

 <h2></h2>